 I hope that wasn't overly complicated for you.
 Try it out by keeping this post next to you as you practice recording audio and inserting it into one of your presentations.

 P.S.
 You can use this method to record any of the slideshows you get in my products.
-White Label training programs, such as my How to Use Content Marketing to Build Your Brand, have some of the best slide shows for this purpose.
+White Label training programs, such as my How to Get Interviewed on Podcasts, have some of the best slide shows for this purpose.